SavaVuckovic/Gosu-Games/README.md

 # Gosu-Games
-Games from the book on Ruby game development
+Games from the book on Ruby game development.